 The relative response of a typical silicon solar cell across the light spectrum is represented in Figure 2.
 As we can see from the chart, silicon solar cells have a high response over a broad range of wavelengths.

 Figure 2: Wavelength to Solar Cell Response Graph

 In most circumstances, solar cells are not exposed to maximum levels of sunlight.
 Figure 3 shows the resulting output of a solar cell when exposed to different levels of sunlight intensity.
 Notice that the terminal voltage is not significantly effected by the sunlight intensity.

-Figure 3: Wavelength to Solar Cell Response Graph
+Figure 3: Intensity to Solar Cell Response Graph

 The average number of peak sun hours per day varies from one area of the country to another.
 Figure 4 shows the yearly average peak sun hours and in turn the potential for solar energy applications for different parts of the country.